tim-baker/spl-logger/docs/notes.md

 Just some notes related to the prototyping stage of the project.

-## USB mass storage class example jumper connections (MSP-EXP4305529LP LaunchPad board):
+## USB mass storage class example jumper connections:

 | micro-SD pin | LaunchPad pin |
 | ------------ | ------------- |